 Unless they indicate a desire to study in only one area, ABE/ASE learners must be assessed in Reading and Mathematics at a minimum.
-Programs may utilize either the survey or complete battery of TABE form 9 or 10, levels E, M, D, or A as determined by Locator scores (refer to TABE usage dates above).
-From May 15th, 2018 onward, programs should utilize TABE 11 or 12, levels E, M, D, or A as determined by Locator scores.
+Programs should utilize TABE 11 or 12, levels E, M, D, or A as determined by Locator scores.
 Learners who indicate they desire to study in only one area may be pretested in only that area.
 For example, a learner who states that he has passed all but the mathematics portion of a high school equivalency exam and only wants to study mathematics could be pretested only in mathematics.